-The International Chinese Fine Arts Council creates programs that support and encourage the sharing of resources, the building of communities, and the fostering of creative and professional development of Overseas Chinese in the Arts.
+We host and support events that contribute and encourage the sharing of resources, the building of communities, and the fostering of creative and professional development of Chinese Diaspora in the Arts.

 We develop our programs in response to and to evolve with valuable input from our community and the kind contributions of members of our creative network.
-We also feature events by our affiliates and those we feel fit our mission.
 We are open to ideas and collaborations so shoot us a message and let’s connect!

 Click to skip to section: